 If you need a roommate fast but don't know anyone who would make a good candidate, don't despair.
 There are several websites and other online resources that can help renters like you find someone who is a good fit in the most important ways, whether it's a roomie who shares your interests (and hours) or someone who comes from a different walk of life and can introduce you to new experiences.

 Online Roommate-Matching Services

+As the Internet has matured, several websites have sprouted up that offer renters the opportunity to search a large database of potential roommate candidates.
 If you're relocating to a place where you don't know anyone, or if no one you know needs a roommate, you can use these online services to find the right person for you.

 These roommate-matching sites vary somewhat in their look and feel, and some offer more bells and whistles than others, but the main concept is the same: you post ads and search listings to find a roommate based on your preferences and search criteria.
 You can also chat with potential roommates, to get a feel for their personalities and to ask random questions that might not be covered otherwise.

 Pricing on these sites varies by the services available and amount of information you can access.
 Most offer a basic membership for free, allowing you to create a profile (usually with photos) and exchange emails with a limited group of other members.
 Upgrading to a pay membership gives you better access to other members (including phone numbers, if they are provided) and additional search services.

 Other websites, like Craigslist, offer bulletin boards or categorized listings from people looking for roommates.
 Rather than signing up for a service, you simply browse the listings.
 When you find a listing looks worthwhile, you get in touch with the person who posted it using the contact information provided.

 To find a roommate on Craigslist, for example, visit www.craigslist.org and select your local area.
 Then, choose "rooms / shared" under "Housing," and start browsing.